Here's what we know about the metro Atlanta spa shootings that left 8 dead - KESQ

 What have officials said about Long’s intentions?

-The Atlanta spas were “legally operating businesses” that were not on the authorities’ radar, Mayor Keisha Lance Bottoms said.
+Long told police he believed he has a sex addiction and that he saw the spas as “a temptation … that he wanted to eliminate,” Cherokee County Sheriff’s Capt.
+Jay Baker said March 17.

-It simply was too early to know a motive, Atlanta Police Chief Rodney Bryant said at a joint news conference with Cherokee County sheriff’s officials.
+But Atlanta Police Chief Rodney Bryant said it was too early to know a motive.

-“There’s still a lot more work to be done. … We’re just not there as of yet,” Bryant said.
+“There’s still a lot more work to be done. … We’re just not there as of yet,” Bryant said March 17.

-Because of the victims’ backgrounds, some public officials had raised fears before Wednesday’s police news conference that ethnicity had come into play, amid rising concerns nationwide about anti-Asian violence during the coronavirus pandemic.
+Some public officials have raised concerns that ethnicity had come into play, amid rising concerns nationwide about anti-Asian violence during the coronavirus pandemic.

+Reports of anti-Asian hate crimes more than doubled during the pandemic, according to the Center for the Study of Hate and Extremism at California State University, Bernardino.
+The crimes surged amid racist rhetoric during the pandemic; many Asian Americans have been subjected to vitriol about the “China virus” or the “kung flu” — even those who have never been to Asia.

-Acknowledging most of the victims were Asian, Bottoms said Wednesday, “We know (violence against Asian Americans) is an issue that’s happening around the country; it is unacceptable, it is hateful, and it has to stop.”
+Acknowledging most of the spa shooting victims were Asian, Atlanta Mayor Keisha Lance Bottoms said March 17, “We know (violence against Asian Americans) is an issue that’s happening around the country; it is unacceptable, it is hateful, and it has to stop.”

+The Atlanta spas were “legally operating businesses” that were not on the authorities’ radar, Bottoms said.

+Long previously had frequented the two Atlanta spas, and he bought the gun used in the shooting the day of the incident, Atlanta Deputy Police Chief Charles Hampton Jr. said March 18.

-Long told investigators the killings were not racially motivated, the Cherokee County Sheriff’s Office said in a news release.
+Long told investigators the killings were not racially motivated, the Cherokee County Sheriff’s Office said.

 Where was Long headed before he was arrested?

-Note: CORRECTION: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.